-Prescriptions come with a set pressure setting based on results of the sleep study.
+- Prescriptions come with a set pressure setting based on the results of the sleep study.
 A machine cannot be adequately set without pressure settings.
-Pressure settings should only ever be determined by a board certified sleep specialist's interpretation of the sleep study.
+Pressure settings should only ever be determined by a board-certified sleep specialist's interpretation of the sleep study.

 How Do I get a CPAP prescription?

 The first thing you need to do is have a sleep study.
 In order to obtain a prescription, a sleep study is necessary to confirm a diagnosis of sleep apnea.
 Patients can opt to have an attended sleep study at a sleep clinic (Polysomnogram/PSG), or an unattended sleep study at home (Home Sleep Test/HST).